Aaron McEneff: Perth Glory

+Return to Shamrock Rovers

+On 19 January 2024, McEneff returned to Shamrock Rovers on an initial loan deal that would become a permanent transfer at the end of the 2024 season on a long-term contract.

 International career

 McEneff has represented Northern Ireland at U21, U19, and U17 levels.
 He was a member of the Northern Ireland U19 team which won the 2014 Milk Cup Elite Section, scoring the winning goal against Canada U20.
 It was reported in August 2016 that McEneff was set to switch allegiance to the Republic of Ireland, however although he has had discussions about his future, no decision has been made and he has put his international career on hold for the time being.
 Northern Ireland manager Michael O'Neill was critical of the FAI for entering into discussions with McEneff describing them as "morally poor", however Republic of Ireland U21 boss Noel King responded by clarifying that the initial communication had come from McEneff's Dublin-born father and in the end the discussions did not lead to the paperwork going through.

-On the 16 November 2020, McEneff was called up Stephen Kenny's Republic of Ireland senior squad for the Nations League game against Bulgaria.
+On 16 November 2020, McEneff was called up Stephen Kenny's Republic of Ireland senior squad for the Nations League game against Bulgaria.